alicechang29/jobly-react/tickets.md

 19. TODO:  RoutesList - do token checks

-19. TODO:  Trim data in forms
+20. TODO:  Trim data in forms

+21. useContext is not updating the firstName (app.jsx)

 # LEARNING
 For search forms, can keep the state of the input and not clear it out